shinsa82/scxmlrun/README.md

 ## Run an SCXML

-`docker run ldltools/scxmlrun-dev -v <directory where the scxml is located>:/root <arguments to scxmlrun>`
+Run `docker run ldltools/scxmlrun-dev -v <directory where the scxml is located>:/root <arguments to scxmlrun>`

+Off course you can use docker-compose to do that.